JKirchartz/awesome-stars/README.md

 ## Clojure

+- [shadertone](https://github.com/overtone/shadertone) - A mix of www.shadertoy.com and Overtone
 - [ars-magna](https://github.com/rm-hull/ars-magna) - A multi-word anagram solver, based on the article "Anagrams and Pangrams" from The Armchair Universe
 - [staticart](https://github.com/jaminalder/staticart) - making static generative art with thi.ng and quil
 - [vimsical](https://github.com/vimsical/vimsical) - A version control system and coding environment for fine-grained change tracking